nocomplexity/securitybydesign/securityprinciples.md

 ## Security by Design principles

-When embracing the Security by design approach you must embrace minimal the following principles.
-If you think a principles is not applicable for your situation: Think again.
+When embracing the Security by design approach you must embrace at least the following principles.
+If you think a principle is not applicable for your situation: Think again.
 Or better write down your motivation and ask for an expert review on your motivation.

-* Minimize attack surface area
+* Minimise attack surface area

 +++